 Origin and History

 Mozzarella hails from Italy and is traditionally made from the milk of water buffaloes.
-It is a key ingredient in Italian cuisine, especially in dishes like pizza and caprese salad.
+It is an essential ingredient in Italian cuisine, particularly in dishes like pizza and caprese salad.

 Characteristics